-Researchers have also observed high rates of mesothelioma in regions and communities that relied heavily on asbestos, including places with a history of shipbuilding and industry.
-One example is the borough of Manville, New Jersey.
+Researchers have observed high rates of mesothelioma in regions and communities that relied heavily on asbestos, including places with a history of shipbuilding and industry.

-From 1912 to 1980, Johns Manville Corporation operated a large asbestos manufacturing plant in Manville.
-Epidemiologists studied the impact of asbestos production on the borough's residents because many of them worked at the plant, where they were occupationally exposed to airborne fibers.
+From 1912 to 1980, Johns Manville Corporation operated a large asbestos manufacturing plant in Manville, New Jersey.
+Epidemiologists studied the impact of asbestos production on the borough's residents because many of them worked at the plant, where they were exposed to airborne fibers.

-The mesothelioma rates in the Manville plant were roughly 25 times higher than the average statewide rates.
-For males, the rate was 10.1 per 100,000, and for females it was 22.4 per 100,000.
+Mesothelioma rates in the Manville plant were roughly 25 times higher than the average statewide rates.

 Fast Fact: One of the most prominent hot spots is Libby, Montana.
 This city was home to an asbestos-tainted vermiculite mine that was owned and operated by W.R.
 Grace and Co. for more than 40 years.

 Researchers predict that New York City is also destined to become a hot spot.
 Because of the large clouds of asbestos dust released by the collapse of the Twin Towers at the World Trade Center, it is believed that mesothelioma could become a huge concern for New York City paramedics, police, firefighters or anyone else who lived in lower Manhattan immediately after the tragedy.

 Although asbestos use is not officially banned in the U.S., government regulations severely restricted the toxic mineral's use since the 1970s.
 As a result, researchers believe the incidence of mesothelioma may have already peaked in the U.S.

 Fast Fact: In the last 20 years tracked in the SEER database (1995-2014), the highest mesothelioma incidence was 1.16 in 1995.